ttalvitie/browservice/BUILD.md

 ## Compiling and running Browservice

-Enter the Browservice repo cloned as shown in the [Building CEF](#building-cef) section.
-Copy the patched CEF tarball you built to `cef.tar.bz2` at the root of the working copy, and run the following to extract it and build its DLL wrapper library:
+Enter the Browservice working copy cloned as shown in the [Building CEF](#building-cef) section.
+Copy the patched CEF distribution tarball you built to `cef.tar.bz2` at the root of the working copy, and run the following to extract it and build its DLL wrapper library:

 ```
 ./setup_cef.sh